RabotaRu/yandex-metrika/README.md

 This plugins automatically sends first page and route change events to yandex metrika.

 **Note:** yandex metrika is disabled in development mode by default.
-You can set `development` option to `true` to run Yandex Matrika in development mode.
+You can set `development` option to `true` to run Yandex Metrika in development mode.

 ## Setup
 - Add `@rabota/yandex-metrika` dependency using yarn or npm to your project